 The benefit of this is that you save money—the blank paper is much cheaper than the label sheets.
 Continue printing your test sheets, adjusting the print parameters as necessary in Word.
 When you are satisfied with how your test sheet prints, go ahead and print on the labels themselves.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (11594) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (11594) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Saving Money on Printing Labels.

 Author Bio